 The key to preventing (and reversing!) heart disease lies in knowing what causes it, knowing your risks for developing it, and then doing all you can to reduce those risks.

-It is not just a matter of elevated LDL (so-called “bad”cholesterol) regardless of what mainstream doctors may tell you.
+It is not just a matter of elevated LDL (so-called “bad” cholesterol) regardless of what mainstream doctors may tell you.
 If it were all about LDL, how do you explain that roughly half of all heart attacks occur in persons with normal levels?
 Studies show that LDL levels do not correlate with atherosclerosis (hardening of the arteries caused by plaque buildup in artery walls).
 A much stronger indication of heart disease can be seen with low HDL cholesterol and elevated triglyceride levels.
 This is because high triglycerides change the way the liver packages cholesterol.
 High triglycerides predict smaller, more numerous particles.

 Small, densely packed cholesterol particles are higher risk.
 This is because they are small enough to penetrate between the cells lining the blood vessels—the endothelial cells.
 Once they are outside of the vessel, they are subject to oxidation.
 Oxidized LDL is dangerous.
 Non-oxidized LDL is safe–another reason to keep your antioxidant levels high.
-(Eat those veggies, berries and fruits!)
+(Eat those veggies, berries, and fruits!)

 Cholesterol is actually a very important nutrient to the body and our liver is programmed to make cholesterol if dietary intakes are low.
 Cholesterol is the precursor to making a number of essential hormones: mineralocorticoids (regulate our water/salt balance in the kidney), cortisol (our “fight or flight” response) and our sex hormones (testosterone, estrogen and progesterone) among others.
-It is also the start to making vitamin D.
+It is also the start of making vitamin D.

 Cholesterol which is too low is a sign of malnutrition.
 Low cholesterol can affect brain function, resulting in depression and memory problems.
 This is a problem I see often in patients whose cardiologists have been overaggressive in lowering their LDL.
 They have brain fog and funk.